Even if the world was rid of every piece of plastic overnight, marine life would still be in grave danger.

 Change Can Happen

 Don’t be deflated – saying “no” to straws and other unnecessary plastics is just as easy as choosing fish alternatives.
-Vegan fish (naturally!) doesn’t require fishing, so it avoids bycatching dolphins, sharks and turtles, avoids depleting the ocean of its over 200,000+ known species, and avoids polluting the ocean with fishing nets and other fishing gear.
+Vegan fish (naturally!) doesn’t require fishing, so it avoids killing dolphins, sharks and turtles, avoids depleting the ocean of its over 200,000+ known species, and avoids polluting the ocean with fishing nets and other fishing gear.

 It’s clear that saving our oceans isn’t about solving just one single issue (but cutting down on our plastic usage is a brilliant start) and eating vegan fish alternatives is the logical – and much-needed – next step.

 Greene King, a company that runs nearly 150 pubs nationwide in the UK, recently added vegan fish to its menus, claiming to have “the UK’s first truly sustainable ‘fish’ ”.
 So next time you order your favourite drink from the bar and say #nostrawplease, try ordering the vegan fish, too.
-By making these type of positive choices, you can help us make sure that once the oceans are one day finally free of plastic, that there will be plenty of fish and ocean life still around to enjoy them.
+By making these type of positive choices, you can help us make sure that once the oceans are finally free of plastic, that there will be plenty of fish and ocean life still around to enjoy them.

 Want to give it a try?
 Check out this tasty beer-battered vegan fish and chips recipe here.